SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 # Skyline DataMiner Deploy Action

-This action builds a DataMiner Application Package (.dmapp) from your Automation Script solution and deploys it to your cloud connected DataMiner System.
+This action builds a DataMiner Application Package (.dmapp) from your Automation Script solution and deploys it to your cloud-connected DataMiner System.
 The action will wait until the deployment is finished, with a configurable timeout.
-At this moment only DataMiner Automation Script solutions are supported.
+At present, only DataMiner Automation Script solutions are supported.

-The action exists of 2 stages `Upload` and `Deploy`
+The action consists of 2 stages: `Upload` and `Deploy`.

 ## Stages

 ### Upload

-This stage creates a package and uploads it to a dedicated storage in the cloud.
-The output of this stage will be the id of the artifact that can be used in the deploy stage.
+This stage creates a package and uploads it to dedicated storage in the cloud.
+The output of this stage will be the ID of the artifact, which can be used in the deploy stage.

 ### Deploy

-This stage Deploys the DataMiner Application Package from the Artifact storage to your cloud connected DataMiner System.
+This stage deploys the DataMiner Application Package from the artifact storage to your cloud-connected DataMiner System.

 ## Limitations

-This action currently only supports the creation of DataMiner Application Packages with automation scripts
+This action currently only supports the creation of DataMiner Application Packages with Automation scripts.

 ## Inputs

 ### `api-key`
-**Required** The API-key generated in the [DCP Admin app](https://admin.dataminer.services) as authentication for a certain DataMiner System.
+**Required**.
+The API key generated in the [DCP Admin app](https://admin.dataminer.services) to authenticate to a certain DataMiner System.
 E.g. `'g597e77412e34297b827c2570a8fa2bc'`.
-For more information about creating a key can be found in the [Help](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Managing_DCP_keys.html)
+For more information about creating a key, refer to the [DataMiner documentation](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Managing_DCP_keys.html).

 ### `solution-path`

-**Optional** The path to the .sln file of the solution.
-Atm only DataMiner Automation Script solutions are supported.
+**Optional**.
+The path to the .sln file of the solution.
+At present, only DataMiner Automation Script solutions are supported.
 E.g. `'./Example/Script.sln'`.
 Required for stages `'Upload'` and `'All'`.

 ### `package-name`

-**Optional** The chosen name for the package.
+**Optional**.
+The chosen name for the package.
 E.g. `'MyPackageName'`.
 Required for stages `'Upload'` and `'All'`.

 ### `version`

-**Optional**
+**Optional**.
 The version number for the package (format A.B.C).
 E.g. `'1.0.1'`.
 Required for stages `'Upload'` and `'All'`.

 ### `timeout`

-**Optional** The maximum time spend on waiting for the deployment to finish in seconds.
-Default '900' E.g. `'300'`.
+**Optional**.
+The maximum time spent waiting for the deployment to finish, in seconds.
+Default '900'.
+E.g. `'300'`.

 ### `stage`

-**Optional** The stage off the action to run.
+**Optional**.
+The stage of the action to run.
 Options are: `'Upload'`, `'Deploy'` and `'All'`.
-Default: 'All'
+Default: 'All'.

 ### `artifact-id`

-**Optional** The private artifact to deploy.
+**Optional**.
+The private artifact to deploy.
 This is only needed when 'stage' is `'Deploy'`.

 ## Outputs

 ### `artifact-id`

-The Id of the private artifact that has been deployed.
+The ID of the private artifact that has been deployed.
 This is only filled in for stages `'Upload'` and `'All'`.

 ## Example usage